callistajosette/callistajosette.github.io/recursive-algorithms.md

 ## Credits
-These algorithm implementations are practice problems I have completed from Jeff Erickson's book, Intro to Algorithms.
+These algorithm implementations are practice problems I have largely collected from Jeff Erickson's book, Intro to Algorithms.
+Throughout my time in University, although we were often tasked to develop algorithms, I realized I had no idea how to implement any of them in any useful or meaningful way.
+This page documents my progress practicing full scale algorithm integration from synthesis to implementation.

 [back](./)